-A long, narrow former-garage site in West London has been ingeniously transformed.
+A long, narrow converted garage in West London has been ingeniously transformed.

 When you first walk into Melanie and Giles Martin's Hammersmith home, with its astonishing abundance of light and tactile, warm wood, it's impossible to think that it was once a dingy three-car garage.

-However, as their two girls, Eva and Alice (now 9 and 7), were growing, the couple found they were escaping the city more and more at the weekends. ?Giles's parents lived in the country and we would spend our weekends in a cottage near them,? recalls Melanie. ?Then an idea began to form.
-What if we were to invert our life - live in the country full-time and weekend in London??
+However, as their two girls, Eva and Alice, were growing, the couple found they were escaping the city more and more at the weekends.
+"Giles's parents lived in the country and we would spend our weekends in a cottage near them," recalls Melanie.
+"Then an idea began to form.
+What if we were to invert our life - live in the country full-time and weekend in London?"

 Choosing the right designer for the project was equally important.
 It can be hard to find the right person, but she was lucky enough to sit next to architect Max de Rosee of De Rosee Sa at a dinner party, who had designed many similar builds locally.
 They immediately hit it off.

 With a keen eye for design herself, Melanie spent a year compiling moodboards, checking out other properties and visiting trade fairs.
 It was this attention to detail that was key to the success of the new build.
 After a year of solid research, Melanie was able to provide a very clear brief, which was for a simple but very beautiful house with Crittall windows, cedar cladding on the exterior and a zinc roof.
 Sadly, they had to give up the idea of a zinc roof, as it was prohibitively expensive, so they opted instead for Spanish slate.